5 Ways to Reduce Stress — And Why Your Skin Depends On It

 From working on a computer screen during the day and connecting with friends via social media to enjoying your favourite show in the evening before bed, it’s no secret that we’ve become much more dependent on screen time.
 Yet, believe it or not, this might have a more significant impact on your stress levels than you realise.

-When we’re excessively exposed to our screens, we also absorb excessive light and stimuli, which can place unnecessary stress on our Central Nervous System.
+When we’re excessively exposed to our screens, we also absorb excessive light and stimuli, which can place unnecessary stress on our central nervous system (CNS).
 As such, this can impact our mood, behaviour, and reactions.
 Additionally, too much screen time can also affect the quality and duration of our sleep, subsequently placing greater stress on our bodies.

 You’ve heard the old saying “you are what you eat,” right?
 Well, believe it or not, this statement has some truth.
 What you put into your body influences just about every area of your overall health and wellbeing, from your mental health and energy levels to your skin and metabolism.